The Decision for Accidents: An Approach to Non-Fault Allocation of Costs, 78 Harvard Law Review 713 (1965)

 Date of Authorship for this Version

 Calabresi, Guido, "The Decision for Accidents: An Approach to Non-Fault Allocation of Costs" (1965).
 Faculty Scholarship Series.
-Paper 1989.
+1989.